thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 - M has the same semantics as the extension header indicator in the regular header - i.e.: if it is asserted, another extension header follows this one;
 - Type is a fixed length (7-bits) field that defines the way Value has to be interpreted;
-- Length is the minimal amount of bytes needed to encode the length of any legit Value for this Type;
+- Length is the length of Value in bytes.
+Every extension header defines the size of its Length field as the minimal amount of bytes needed to encode the length of any legit Value for this Type;
 - Value is the extension itself.

 Negotiation {#ext-header-nego}